radius-project/radius/docs/content/concepts/_index.md

 To solve this, you could define a *Kubernetes label trait* that *extends* the definition of a container with additional data.
 This is desirable because the labels are additional data - the addition of labels does not *change the nature* of the Component - it is still a container.

+{{% alert title="💡 Extensibility" color="primary" %}}
-> 💡 This use of a *Kubernetes Label trait* is an example of extensibility.
+This use of a *Kubernetes Label trait* is an example of extensibility.
 The definition of a *generic container* can be extended to support additional features as long as they are additive and supported by the runtime environment.
+{{% /alert %}}

 Another benefit of using a trait like this is that you *also* benefit from separation of concerns.
 It seems likely that a *Kubernetes label trait* would be applied per-deployment rather than as part of the Component definition.